 Fitness trackers aren’t just for super strong CrossFit fanatics.
-Whether you’re curious about how many steps you actually take a day, want to check your heart rate during a jog, or see how much exercise it really takes to burn off a huge meal, a fitness tracker is the perfect gadget to help you.
+If you want to stay on top of how many steps you actually take a day, your heart rate during a jog, or how much exercise it really takes to burn off a huge meal, a fitness tracker is the perfect gadget to help you.

-All the data is synced to your phone so you can check in whenever you want to see your progress.
+All the data is synced to your phone, so you can check it whenever you want to see your progress.

-Here are 8 ways a fitness tracker can boost your routine:
+Here are 8 ways a fitness tracker can boost your fitness routine:

 The struggle is real when it comes to staying motivated.
 However, charting your progress and seeing how you’re improving in real-time can make a real difference.

-This is where fitness bands like the Garmin Vivofit 3 come into their own.
-The one-year battery life means you can track things like your steps, calories burned and sleep quality 24/7 without having to worry about charging it up every few days.
-You can even keep it on in the shower.
+This is where fitness bands like the Garmin Vivofit 4 come into their own.
+The one-year battery life means you can track your steps, calories burned and sleep quality 24/7 without having to worry about charging it up every few days.

-Wirelessly sync with your smartphone and use the Garmin Connect app to check on progress against your goals.
+You can also wirelessly sync with your smartphone, and use the Garmin Connect app to check on how you’re shaping up towards your goals.

-Understanding your resting heart rate is one of the most valuable indicators of fitness and general health – the lower it is, the fitter you are, while a high HR could signify bigger health problems.
+Understanding your resting heart rate is one of the most valuable indicators of fitness – the data proves a useful insight into your general health.

-Heart rate monitors are usually only found in expensive GPS sports watches, but some fitness bands – like the Fitbit Charge 2 – also have them.
+Heart rate monitors are usually only found in expensive GPS sports watches, but some fitness bands – like the Fitbit Charge 3 – also boast this clever tech.

 Your workout shouldn’t interfere with your daily life.
 And your fitness tracker shouldn’t stop you socialising.

-Smart watches and some fitness bands automatically receive notifications of messages from your smartphone, so you won’t suffer from FOMO while you’re on the treadmill.
+Smart watches and some fitness bands automatically receive notifications of messages and calls from your smartphone, so you won’t suffer from FOMO while you’re on the treadmill.

 Need an excuse to hit snooze a few extra times in the morning?
-Getting enough sleep benefits your overall health and means you’re better refreshed and energized to take on your workout.
+Getting enough sleep benefits your overall health and means you’re better refreshed and energised to take on your workout.

 Most fitness bands have some kind of sleep tracker to help you maximise the amount and quality of rest you get.
 More advanced models track different stages of sleep and some even come with sensors to gently wake you up at the optimal point of your sleep cycle.

 One of the hardest things about starting to exercise is adapting to the new routine.
-While you’re trying to get the hang of it, schedule workouts on your fitness tracker and get reminders for when it’s time to move.
+To help you get the hang of it, you can schedule workouts on your fitness tracker and get reminders for when it’s time to move.

 Or, programme your device to give you a nudge when you've been stationary at your desk or on the sofa for too long.